jonathannerat/pamixer/README.rst

 * Using Shift+Vol[+|-] keys lets me increase/decrease volume unrestrictedly
 * With Vol[+|-] keys:
   * Volume can't go above MAX
-  * If volume is above MAX and is decreased, then if new volume is:
+  * If volume is above MAX and is modified, then if new volume is:
     * > MAX: new volume is set to MAX
     * <= MAX: new volume is preserved

-    This let's us quickly decrease the volume if it's too high. e.g.: volume is at 100% and MAX=50%, then by pressing Vol- we can set the volume to 50%
+    This let's us quickly decrease the volume if it's too high. e.g.: volume is at 100% and MAX=50%, then by pressing Vol[+|-] we can set the volume to 50%

 Features
 --------